If you are experiencing excess noise, please call 311 or email firstname.lastname@example.org.

 Toronto Police Services has the legal authority, training, and equipment to pull over vehicles and lay appropriate charges and fines.
-Engagement with local residents is an important way for police to gain an understanding of where activity is taking place.
+Engagement with local residents is an important way for police to gain an understanding of where the activity is taking place.
 We encourage residents to contact their local Community Response Unit Manager in order to make their policing priorities known.

 51 Division (South of Bloor, east of Yonge Street): Staff Sergeant Peter Troup, (416) 808-5152